- Department of English

 In order to enroll in thesis hours, you must complete a Graduate Irregular Enrollment Form, which you will find at the Division of Academic Affairs' Website:

 You will need to complete this form in its entirety.
-If you are writing a thesis for the Master of Fine Arts program in Creative Writing or for the Master of Arts program in English with a major in Creative Writing, your Course Prefix and Course Number will be CSDY 5990.
+If you are writing a thesis for the Master of Arts program in English with a major in Creative Writing, your Course Prefix and Course Number will be CSDY 5990.
 If you are writing a thesis for the Master of Arts program in English with any major other than Creative Writing, your Course Prefix and Course Number will be ENG 5990.
 You will also need to indicate the number of credit-hours in which you are enrolling.

 You will need to respond, in complete sentences, to the three questions that follow the course information section of this form.
 The following responses are standard and serviceable: